Byte-Me/Catering-System/README.md

 ### Users:
 - [x] Remove editing in cell, add edit button which opens a window similar to add user.
 This window also opens on double click.
 - [ ] Check out a different search-method.
-- [ ] Ability to delete several users by marking them with ctrl.
+- [x] Ability to delete several users by marking them with ctrl.
+(LAGET ANNEN LØSNING)
-- [ ] Clicking the edit button while having several users marked will open a message box saying this wont work.
-(FIKK IKKE TIL DETTE, LAGET TODO)
+- [x] Clicking the edit button while having several users marked will open a message box saying this wont work.
+(VANSKELIG, LØSTE MED SINGLE SELECTION)
+- [ ] Fix IndexOutOfBounds når en column er merket, så unmerket, deretter edit user blir trykket.
 - [ ] Right click user to choose wether to edit, delete or add new user(LOW PRIORITY).

 ### Customers:
 - [x] Remove editing in cell, add edit button which opens a window similar to add user.
 This window also upens on double click.
 - [ ] Find users set to inactive.
 Let admin restore data through file dropdown.
 - [ ] Check out a different search-method.
-- [ ] Add single select to Customers.
+- [x] Add single select to Customers.
-- [ ] Right click user to choose wether to edit, delete or add new user(LOW PRIORITY).
+- [ ] Right click user to choose wether to edit, delete or add new customer(LOW PRIORITY).

 ### Orders:
-- [ ] Change status integer to enum.
+- [x] Change status integer to enum.
-- [ ] Remove default button in add order.
+- [x] Remove default button in add order.
 - [ ] Double click will do the same as left arrow in edit order.
 - [ ] Double click will make it able to edit portions in edit order.
 - [ ] Double click in order list will open edit/show window.